Gerald1973/Vocabulon/README.md

 1. Introduction
 ===============

-Vocabulon is a program to help you or your kids to learn other language.
+Vocabulon is a program to help you or your kids to learn other languages.
 This program is configurable in his data files by setting the source language and the destination language.